Nanoonga/chtml-masonry/README.md

 The file `image-sizes.js` contains a list of the width and height of 128 random pictures from my own database.
 We scale those dimensions to thumbnail size per the algorithm, then request a placeholder image from Picsum in place of the original database image.

-Picsum placeholders are fetched in 'seed' mode, that is, for an arbitrary seed value, Picsum returns an arbitrary placeholder, subject to the constraint that the same seed value will always return the same image.
+Picsum placeholders are fetched in 'seed' mode, that is, for an arbitrary seed value, Picsum returns an arbitrary placeholder, subject to the constraint that the same seed will always return the same image.

 ## Working On